GabeScott/standard-works-vault/General Conference/1993 April - Faith Yields Priesthood Power.md

 Faith in the Lord Jesus Christ is the priesthood’s dynamic power source.
 By failing to put faith first in our callings, we reduce the priesthood’s light and power.
 Other obstacles also block its beneficial rays.

 Oliver Cowdery thought he could translate under the flickering light of a candle.
-The Lord instructed him, “Remember that without faith you can do nothing; therefore ask in faith.”
-(D&C 8:10.)
+The Lord instructed him, “Remember that without faith you can do nothing; therefore ask in faith” ([[D&C 8.10|D&C 8:10]]).

 Past priesthood leaders such as Peter, Paul, Joseph, and Brigham accomplished amazing results in their callings.
 How?
 They all did it with faith.
 They had no computers or fax machines.
 Their power depended on faith.
-Jesus often answered pleas for his miraculous intervention, “According to your faith be it unto you.”
-(See Matt.
-9:29; Matt 15:28.)
+Jesus often answered pleas for his miraculous intervention by saying, “According to your faith be it unto you” (see [[Matthew 9.29|Matt.
+9:29]]; [[Matthew 15.28|15:28]]).

 Rather than relying on faith, we are tempted to stay with the comfortable and tangible tools of our temporal lives to accomplish priesthood callings.
 The Church has also provided some tools.
 These tools are useful.
 They have helped us achieve success, power, and control over our time.
-They include our natural intelligence; education and training; preparation, with manuals, handbooks, agendas, and budgets.
+They include our natural intelligence; education and training; and preparation with manuals, handbooks, agendas, and budgets.

 We operate with diligent, purposeful effort using management concepts and systems we have learned.
 I wouldn’t say a word against these tools.
 They serve us well.
 Often they have come themselves through a process of faith and inspiration, trial and error, and intelligent effort.
-After all, the Lord said, “Organize yourselves; prepare every needful thing.”
-(D&C 88:119.)
+After all, the Lord said, “Organize yourselves; prepare every needful thing” ([[D&C 88.119|D&C 88:119]]).

 Add faith, however, and priesthood service becomes magnificent.
 Two candles suddenly burst into four hundred watts of light.
 More to the point, we tap into the Lord’s power source, and our actions move in rhythm with His.
 The Lord compensates for our deficiencies.
 Vast, unseen reservoirs of dynamic power supply our needs.

-The Lord commanded His Apostles to believe in Him, saying, “He that believeth on me, the works that I do shall he do also; and greater works than these shall he do.”
-(John 14:11–12.)
+The Lord commanded His Apostles to believe in Him, saying, “He that believeth on me, the works that I do shall he do also; and greater works than these shall he do” ([[John 14.12|John 14:12]]; see also [[John 14.11|14:11]]).
 Clearly the power to do great works comes from faith in Christ.

 Let’s look at a well-known example.
 Nephi and his brethren received an assignment from the Lord.
-The assignment was, Go and obtain the brass plates from Laban.
+The assignment was to go and obtain the brass plates from Laban.
 They tried wisdom, charm, persuasion—tools they were comfortable using.
-They even offered to trade precious things from their family, from their treasure, in exchange for the plates.
+They even offered to trade precious things from their family treasure in exchange for the plates.
 Nothing worked.
 In fact, they fled for their lives, accused of robbery.

 Only then did Nephi turn to pure faith.
 Here’s how it worked.
 He convinced himself that the Lord had assigned him to get the plates.
 Next he conceived the mental energy and trust to try again.
-“I will go and do the things which the Lord hath commanded.”
-(1 Ne.
-3:7.)
+“I will go and do the things which the Lord hath commanded” ([[1 Nephi 3.7|1 Ne.
+3:7]]).
 Without knowing what he would do, Nephi began moving forward while his brothers skulked outside the city walls.
-“I was led by the Spirit, not knowing beforehand the things which I should do.”
-(1 Ne.
-4:6.)
+“I was led by the Spirit, not knowing beforehand the things which I should do” ([[1 Nephi 4.6|1 Ne.
+4:6]]).
 Now he was moving by faith—confidence in the unknown, hope in things unseen.
 You know the rest.

 Notice that faith and trust in the Lord came first.
 Then came action.
-He had no plan except confidence in the Lord.
+Nephi had no plan except confidence in the Lord.
 It was really a “ready, fire, aim” approach, the opposite of conventional wisdom.
 Laman and Lemuel thought it foolhardy.
 Then the Lord’s plan unfolded with Nephi being guided by unseen hands.

 Often this is the way faith works.
 I was assigned, for example, to escort Elder and Sister Bateman and Elder and Sister Steadman to their missionary assignments as English teachers in Hanoi, Vietnam.
 We planned and organized, but we had more questions than answers.
 After completing our planned agenda, we still had one full day unplanned.
 More remained to be done, but what and where?

 That morning we decided to act by faith by walking out our doors.
 Events swept us through an amazing day of welcoming ceremonies at the Hanoi Children’s Palace, dinner in our honor with Operation Smile Vietnam, and other activities planned by our hosts.
 Our hosts had been too busy to communicate their plans to us, but the Lord knew them and moved us into place like pawns on a chessboard.

-In the Lectures on Faith, prepared by brethren under the direction of Joseph Smith in Kirtland, Ohio, the authors asked, “What are we to understand by a man’s working by faith?
+In the *Lectures on Faith,* prepared by brethren under the direction of Joseph Smith in Kirtland, Ohio, the authors asked: “What are we to understand by a man’s working by faith?
 We answer—we understand that when a man works by faith he works by mental exertion instead of physical force.
-It is by words, instead of exerting his physical powers, with which every being works when he works by faith.”
-(Salt Lake City: Deseret Book Co., 1985, p.
-72.)
+It is by words, instead of exerting his physical powers, with which every being works when he works by faith” (Salt Lake City: Deseret Book Co., 1985, p.
+72).

-A brief but profound phrase in the book of Abraham describes the complete power of God’s faith.
-“There is nothing that the Lord thy God shall take in his heart to do but what he will do it.”
-(Abr.
-3:17.)
+A brief but profound phrase in the book of Abraham describes the complete power of God’s faith: “There is nothing that the Lord thy God shall take in his heart to do but what he will do it” ([[Abraham 3.17|Abr.
+3:17]]).
 With faith we can get the right things to do into our hearts and the words and mental exertion to do them.
 It may require leaving unstructured time in our planning and on our agenda.
 Then faith would have some air to breathe.

 Although faith often includes positive thinking, it is much, much more than that.
 Faith taps into divine sources and is a manifestation of unity and partnership with the Lord.
 Even the ideas and words formulated by faith come by inspiration of the Holy Spirit, and the power to accomplish the words formed by faith comes from God.

-Even more important, faith leads directly to eternal life, because in exercising faith, we come to know God and His power, and we become like Him.
+Even more important, faith leads directly to eternal life because in exercising faith we come to know God and His power, and we become like Him.

-The brethren explained in their Lectures on Faith that “the plan of salvation ... was a system of faith—it begins with faith, and continues by faith; and every blessing which is obtained in relation to it is the effect of faith.”
-(P. 80.)
+The brethren explained in their *Lectures on Faith* that “the plan of salvation … was a system of faith—it begins with faith, and continues by faith; and every blessing which is obtained in relation to it is the effect of faith” (p.
+80).

 Priesthood leaders need balance, wisdom, and tools that help them organize, but why can’t we add the power of faith that is available?
 I know that many of you already do that.

 It sounds easy, doesn’t it?
 Maybe to some of you it sounds too general and simplistic.
 Well, in a way it is easy, but there are serious obstacles to overcome before we can add the power source of faith in our service.
 The hardest step may be to decide that faith comes first.
 Then we must overcome the obstacles.
 Our greatest obstacle is often unworthiness.
-To really have faith, we must cleanse the instruments of faith—our minds, our bodies, and spirits.
+To really have faith, we must cleanse the instruments of faith—our minds, our bodies, and our spirits.

 Ironically, if we are unworthy, it seems that the order of using gospel principles is, for that period of time, reversed.
-First, repentance, then faith.
+First repentance, then faith.
 Arguably, repentance was first sparked by a particle of faith, but gaining the power of faith sometimes requires repentance first.

 Pride and arrogance block out faith.